 Funding that moves at the speed of life

-Caseflow provides pre-settlement funding for people with active cases who need help covering bills while they wait on a settlement.
+Caseflow provides lawsuit cash advances and pre-settlement funding for people with active personal injury, car accident, slip and fall, and other civil cases who need help covering bills while they wait on a settlement.

 Simple Answers